kelvinmutunga/kelvinmutunga/README.md

   <hr style="border: none; height: 1px; background-color: #ccc; margin: 20px 0; width: 100%;">
   <div style="text-align: center;">

-# Kelvin Mutunga 💻 📊 - Data Analyst/Data Scientist Portfolio

-Hi, I'm Kelvin! passionate Data Analyst/Data Scientist.
-I have a solid background in Applied Statistics with Programming.
-I have developed strong analytical and technical skills, and I am enthusiastic about leveraging data to uncover insights and drive decision-making.
-My expertise spans a range of tools and programming languages essential for data analysis.

-I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
-I gained experience in data management, statistical analysis, and programming, which are invaluable in the field of data science.

-I enjoy exploring new data analysis tools and techniques in my free time, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

-This repository showcases my skills, shares projects, and tracks my progress in Data Analytics / Data science-related topics.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kelvinmutunga&label=Profile%20views&color=0e75b6&style=flat" alt="kelvinmutunga" /> </p>